 When it comes to planning a diet, water is the most essential nutrient.
 But most of the times it is often taken for granted.
 Dehydration, acidity, loss of energy are common problems that often occur due to insufficient water consumption, especially in summer.
 As each cell of the body needs water to nourish it, one can live without food much longer than without water.

 Plain water by far is the best beverage.
-At the same time fresh lime with mint, ginger ale, tender coconut water, raw mango juice, buttermilk, lassi are also brilliant summer coolers.
+At the same time fresh lime with mint, ginger ale, tender coconut water, watermelon juice, raw mango juice, buttermilk, lassi are also brilliant summer coolers.

 Optimum water intake is a must as water performs several functions in the body.

 Water is the solution to acidity, heart burn, lethargy and headaches.
 Most of the cereal grains such as wheat and maize, pulses, sugar and fat are acidic in nature.
 Fruits and vegetables are alkaline.
 Acidic foods form the major part of most diet plans in many places in the world.
 High amounts of acidic residues in the body can cause fat gain, pains, arthritis, low stamina, poor digestion.
 Water being alkaline in nature is the only boon (neutraliser) which can save us from the long term harmful effects of acid producing foods.
 Dehydration is also one of the most common causes of headaches.

 Water is a perfect replacement for all the expensive anti-aging treatments.
 It moisturizes the skin and keeps it fresh and glistening.
 In addition, it helps maintain the elasticity and suppleness of the skin and prevents dryness, maintaining body temperature in different seasons.

 Water carries heat away from the internal organs in order to prevent any serious damage.
 This allows cooling off, maintaining a safe body temperature for optimal functioning of internal organs thereby promoting good health.

 Daily water intake must be balanced with losses to maintain the total body water.
 Losing body water can adversely affect body’s functioning and health.
 Once one starts feeling thirsty, the person has probably lost about 1 per cent of the body water and is already dehydrated to a certain extent.

 The water requirements of an adult vary.
 Thirst and the color of urine tell us how much water we should drink.
 Depending only on thirst, would not be sufficient.
 A little more water intake is always better.
 The color of urine is the most helpful guide.
 If we drink enough water to ensure that urine is pale or colourless rather than yellow, then the water intake is more than “just enough”, and that is desirable.

 Drinking a little more water than is strictly necessary is in the interest and benefit of our kidneys.
 The kidneys are so designed that if we drink less water, they concentrate the urine, with the result that the urine colour is deep yellow.
 On the other hand if we drink more water, the same waste products are thrown out by the kidneys in a larger volume of water.
 The result is dilute, pale or colorless urine.
 Dilute urine is safe urine.
 It prevents kidney stones and infections.